AmrinShah/portfolio/README.md

 # 🌐 Portfolio Website

-A personal portfolio website designed using HTML and CSS to showcase projects, certifications, and resume.
+A personal portfolio website designed using HTML and CSS to showcase projects, certifications, and resume download option also.

 ## 🔧 Tech Stack
 - HTML5